-B2B wholesalers play vital roles in the flow of goods from manufacturer to consumer.
-They act as key intermediaries in the supply chain for most industry sectors, buying goods from manufacturers and reselling them in bulk to retailers and other organizations.
-B2B wholesale trade accounts for a significant slice of total business activity in the U.S. and worldwide: The U.S. wholesale sector generated $11.4 trillion in revenue in 2022, according to IBISWorld, and employed nearly 6 million people, according to the U.S. Bureau of Labor Statistics.
-Here’s a deep dive into how B2B wholesale trade works, benefits and challenges, tips for running a successful B2B wholesale business and how to take advantage of B2B wholesale ecommerce platforms.
+B2B wholesale trade accounts for a significant slice of total business activity in the US and worldwide: The US wholesale sector is predicted to generate $17.5 trillion in revenue in 2025, according to IBISWorld, and employ nearly 7 million people, according to the US Bureau of Labor Statistics.
+Here’s a deep dive into how B2B wholesale trade works, along with benefits and challenges, tips for running a successful B2B wholesale business, and strategies for taking advantage of B2B wholesale ecommerce platforms.

 What Is B2B Wholesale?